paul-rogers/druid-client/README.md

 ## Full API Support

-`pydruid2` provides a wrapper for most of the [Druid REST API](need link).
+`druid-client` provides a wrapper for most of the [Druid REST API](need link).
 Operations are organized around the *service* which Druid provides.
 Each service runs on a node and provides a REST endpoint described by the host name and a port.
 We used the service endpoint for a local router above: `http://localhost:8888`.
 The *cluster* concept allows accesses to the services within your cluster:

 ```python
 cluster = client.cluster()